 FenderWedge separation and protection (pic.1).
 FenderWedge protects the adjacent tooth papilla (pic.2).
 After use FenderWedge clearly shows traces of bur contact (pic.3).

 How should I use FenderWedge?

-FenderWedge can be inserted buccally or lingually for optimal access and vision and is available in four colour-coded sizes.
-A FenderWedge that requires firm pressure to be inserted will provide better separation and stays in place throughout the preparation.
+Insert FenderWedge buccally or lingually for optimal access and vision.
+The four colours indicate the thickness of the wedge.
+Always choose the one giving the highest resistance when placed, to assure optimal separation and to stay in place during the treatment.
+You can work fast and safe.
+If you touch anything it will not be the adjacent tooth.
+The plastic wedge might be damaged during the preparation but the procedure may be continued as the protective plate inside the wedge reaches down to the gingival margin.
 If the protective plate is perforated FenderWedge should be replaced.
 Should any damage occur to the plastic wedge during preparation the procedure may be continued, as the protective plate inside the wedge reaches down to the gingiva.
 When FenderWedge is removed some bleeding may occur.
 This is caused by pressure on the tissue.

 - Inserts as a wedge, buccally or lingually